wesamqamar/ecommerce_test_project/README.md

     -   Apply consistent styling across all product-related pages.
     -   Consider responsive design principles to ensure that the product details look good on various screen sizes.

+### 4. Add Product Status

+-   **Objective**: Add a status setting for each product.
+-   **Requirements**:
+    -   Add a `status` column to the `products` table via a migration.
+    -   Update the `Product` model to include the `status` attribute.
+    -   Create a route and controller method to update the product status.
+    -   Ensure the status can NEVER be set or updated through the application interface (just a tested route for it is enough).

+### 5. Track Product Status Update Date

+-   **Objective**: Track the last date when the product status was updated.
+-   **Requirements**:
+    -   Add a `status_updated_at` column to the `products` table via a migration.
+    -   Update the `Product` model to include the `status_updated_at` attribute.
+    -   Modify the controller method that updates the product status to also update the `status_updated_at` column with the current date and time.
+    -   Ensure the `status_updated_at` column is updated whenever the product status is changed.

 ## Submission Guidelines

 -   Ensure your code is well-documented and follows the project's coding standards.